HOW TO CHOOSE GROUT LIKE A PRO

 Bleach – definitely not a kid-friendly option, but if all else fails, bleach might be the only answer for hardcore stains on grout.
 Open all the windows, remove your favourite activewear (there’s nothing like a bleach splash to ruin your favourite jumper) and follow the instructions on the bottle.
 Scrub in-between the tiles and rinse well when finished.

 Have you tried re-grouting?
 We haven’t… we’re always partial to new tiles, rather than trying to revive old ones.
 We’ve heard that old grout is not a fan of new grout and that they don’t get on well with each other.
-I thought this was just a problem with my old dog and new puppy – not grout!
+We thought this was just a problem with my old dog and new puppy – not grout!

 Sounds like a job best left to the professionals?
 We’d love to hear if you’ve given it a go!